butterrsoft/GyrSync/README.md

-# GyrSync
+# 📺 GyrSync
-CRT monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz, with EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
-H-sync signals outside the desired range block all sync output.
+CRT TV/monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz, with EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
+H-sync signals outside the desired range are blocked.
 Diagnoses and reports missing sync.
 RGB is still passed through, so you may see something harmless on screen.

 ((picture))